iVyper/NATO-Phonetic-Alphabet-Generator/README.md

 # NATO Phonetic Alphabet Generator

 ## Project Description
-The NATO Phonetic Alphabet Generator is a simple Python utility that converts any word you type into its corresponding NATO code words (e.g., “HELLO” → `[“Hotel”, “Echo”, “Lima”, “Lima”, “Oscar”]`).
-It reads a CSV file containing the standard letter-to-code mappings, builds a lookup dictionary, and then prompts you to enter a word.
-Non-alphabet characters are ignored automatically.
+The NATO Phonetic Alphabet Generator converts any word you type into its corresponding NATO code words (e.g., `HELLO` → `["Hotel", "Echo", "Lima", "Lima", "Oscar"]`).
+It reads a CSV file containing the standard letter-to-code mappings, builds a lookup dictionary, and then prompts you repeatedly until you enter a valid alphabetic string.
+Non-letter inputs are caught and you’ll be asked to try again.

 ## Features
-- **Data-Driven**: Reads the NATO alphabet from `nato_phonetic_alphabet.csv`, making it easy to update or extend.
+- **Data-Driven**: Reads the official NATO alphabet from `nato_phonetic_alphabet.csv` so you can easily update or extend the mapping.
-- **Case-Insensitive**: Automatically converts input to uppercase to match the CSV keys.
+- **Input Validation Loop**: Continuously prompts until you type a string containing only letters; non-alphabetic characters trigger a friendly error message and a retry.
-- **Robust**: Skips non-letter characters rather than throwing errors.
+- **Case-Insensitive**: Automatically converts your input to uppercase to match the CSV keys.
-- **List Output**: Returns a Python list of code words for easy further processing.
+- **Clean Output**: Prints the resulting list of code words for your word.

 ## Prerequisites
 - **Python 3.x**
 - **pandas** library

 ## Installation
 1. **Clone or download** this repository to your local machine.
 2. **Install pandas** (if not already installed):
    ```bash